Integralist/integralist.co.uk/content/posts/go-interfaces.md

 If your code doesn't require interfaces, then don't use them.

 No point making the design of your code more complicated for no reason.
-Consider the following code which returns an interface
+Consider the following code which returns an interface.

 > **NOTE**: The following example is modified from a much older post by [William Kennedy](https://www.ardanlabs.com/blog/2016/10/avoid-interface-pollution.html).